CityRelay

 Having a structured approach to rental property maintenance helps you maintain your property’s quality, leading to more bookings and higher rental rates.

-Here are tips to implement effective property maintenance for your London shortlet.
+Here are tips for effective property maintenance of your London shortlet.

 Set a maintenance schedule